h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_Quiz.md

 3. Calculate the marginal likelihood (evidence) for each model
 4. Calculate the Bayes factor and interpret the result for model comparison

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 3: Bayesian Model Comparison](L2_7_3_explanation.md).

 ## Question 4

 ### Problem Statement